 Whether you are pulling the full 800 kilometers of the popular Camino Frances, doing a smaller section of the Frances or even another route entirely, you’ll want to be prepared.
 This article is designed to give you some trail-tested advice on training for the Camino de Santiago.

 I myself have tackled the Camino Frances, doing the segment from Burgos to Santiago in 2014 and then St. Jean to Burgos in 2019.
+And then the Primitivo in 2022.
 I also spent the summer of COVID doing the full Frances distance (but from my home base).

 I’m offering this advice from my own experience, and crowdsourced wisdom from my Camino friends and the generous community of pilgrims in the Camino Forum and Facebook groups.